Going back to the office means giving up lucrative WFH side hustles for many employees

 No more.
 She had to give up the business entirely.

 “I don’t have the time I used to when I was working from home . . .
-The multitasking was really effective,” Jeanne says.
+The multitasking was really effective,” Jeane says.
 “It was really great play money, emergency money.
 Stuff happens, and it was nice to have extra.”

 Now that offices and businesses are reopening again, millions of commuting Americans stand to lose more than $10,000 a year, according to a new study by LendingTree.
 The financial hit comes not in the form of spending on once-paused and now-returned line items, such as gasoline, mass transit fares, carpool costs, parking passes, and automotive wear-and-tear, but rather the opportunity cost—the potential to earn money during the time they would have spent commuting.